Reddimus/USACO_notes/Multi-D_Dynamic_Programming/Gold/P3_2023-Piling_Papers/README.md

 - The first line contains three space-separated integers `N, A, and B`.
 - The second line contains `N` space-separated digits `a_1, a_2,... ,a_N`.
-- The third line contains an integer `Q_1`, the number of queries.
+- The third line contains an integer `Q`, the number of queries.
 - The next `Q` lines each contain two space-separated integers `l_i` and `r_i`.

 ### Output Format (print output to the terminal / stdout):